fatcomma/nginsible/README.md

 # Instructions

-This script runs an Ansible playbook across one or many target hosts and installs/configures nginx to serve a page on http://localhost:8080.
 This script installs/configures nginx to serve a page on http://localhost:8080 across one or more target hosts via [Ansible](http://ansible.cc/).

 Tested on Debian/Ubuntu and RHEL/CentOS distributions.